Copyright © 2021 Maranella - Last Updated on: 14 Aug 2021

 A very beautiful song by William Cornish (1465-1523), Master of the Kynge's Musick to Henry VIII

 Many of the pieces formerly thought to have been written by the king are now known to have been composed by Cornish.
-He was a prolific and very talented composer and we play and sing several of his pieces.
+He was a prolific and very talented composer.
 Although Cornish flourished during the start of the Renaissance musical period, his music is still very much medieval in style and form

-Yuletide drinking song we believe to be from the 15th Century, needless to say that the composer is Trad.
-Anon. !
+Yuletide drinking song believed to be from the 15th Century

 Anglo-Norman rondellus, c1250